Luxembourg Tax Alert 2021-05

 Independent from and parallel to domestic remedies, taxpayers may request MAP by filing a complaint with competent tax authorities.
 Mutual agreement procedures can be described as an amicable government-to-government dispute resolution mechanism (in French: procédure amiable).
 Competent authorities endeavour to solve disputes falling within the scope of tax treaties on the basis of mutual agreement.

 As a result of BEPS 14, the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (MLI) and the EU Directive on Tax Dispute Resolution Mechanisms made this procedure more effective.
 In fact, competent authorities have to reach a mutual agreement to fully eliminate double taxation or to solve other questions in dispute.
 Otherwise, the unresolved case will be submitted to mandatory binding arbitration before a panel or commission, which include independent experts.
-Please consult our tax alert from December 2019 to find out more about these new ways in Luxembourg to better solve international tax disputes.

 In the circular issued on 11 March 2021, the Luxembourg tax administration published practical guidance on the process for initiating MAP under bilateral tax treaties.